seankimdesign/nightly.server/README.md

-# Chronikle.Server
+# Nightly.Server

-Python-based backend for Chronikle web application.
+Flask-based backend for Nightly web application.

+Server implementation provides REST endpoint and data persistance for the client to connect to.